-Important site and district policies, programs, and expectations are outlined in the student handbook on pages 6 through 25.
-It is imperative that students AND parents are informed of this information.
-Please take some time to thoroughly examine this information so that you are familiar with expectations.
-All students and parents are required to sign and return the signature form to school indicating receipt of these documents.
+Important site and district policies, programs and expectations are outlined in the student and my parent/guardian, have received information, understand and accept the responsibilities outlined in the student agenda including:

-STUDENT/PARENT ACKNOWLEDGEMENT OF HANDBOOK AN D SCHOOL RULES I,and my parent/guardian, have received information, understand and accept the responsibilities outlined including: Attendance Procedures (page 7) in the studen t agenda Student code of conduct (pages 12 - 21) CUSD Safe Student Transportation Program (pages 22 - 23) School insurance information (separate handout) • Internet usage agreement (pages 24 - 25) Our child may participate in internet activities. (circle one) NO YES Our child's photograph may be used for official school publicity which may include the school newsletter or website, district marketing, etc. (page 10). (circle one) NO YES Parent Signature Date e Student Signature Date e
+STUDENT/PARENT ACKNOWLEDGEMENT OF HANDBOOK AND SCHOOL RULES

+- Attendance Procedures (page 7)

+- Student code of conduct (pages 12 22)

+- CUSD Safe Student Transportation Program (pages 23 24)

+- School insurance information (separate handout)

+- Internet usage agreement (pages 25 25)

+Our son/daughter may participate in internet activities. (circle one) NO YES Our son's/daughter's photograph may be used for official school publicity which may include the school newsletter or website, district marketing, etc. NO YES (page 10). (circle one)

+Parent/Guardian Signature Date

+Dute

+Student Signature Date

+Statelle StBlatelle 2 410